 Healthcare software development: what to consider

-The Therac-25 case is one of the most prominent example of how serious it can get.
+The Therac-25 case is one of the most prominent examples of how serious it can get.
 Due to a programming error, this radiation therapy machine has exposed at least six patients to severe overdoses of radiation.
-These incidents have resulted in serious injuries, and even death.
+These incidents have resulted in serious injuries and even death.
 This particular story is quite drastic, yet it remains a great illustration of the responsibility that comes with healthcare software.

 Developing applications for the healthcare industry requires a lot of attention to detail.
 In many cases, you’re partially responsible for someone’s life.